 The main reason to consider Bio Jesus as a strain for Alzheimer’s patients is its enormous THC content.
-With minimal CBD to counteract the effects, the full amyloid-inhibiting power of the psychoactive THC can take effect and hopefully it might alleviate symptoms of the disease.
+The high potency should harness the amyloid-inhibiting power of THC, while the psychedelic effect alleviates symptoms of the disease.
 Users report that Bio Jesus works quickly, and its analgesic effects are profound.
 It is a harsh smoke, so you are better off enjoying it with a vaporizer.

 4 – Green Crack (An Invigorating Marijuana Strain)

-As far as Alzheimer’s patients are concerned, the high-THC, low-CBD content associated with Green Crack means that it could be ideal for taking on the amyloid beta protein that is such a threat.
+As far as Alzheimer’s patients are concerned, the high THC content of Green Crack means that it could be ideal for taking on the amyloid beta protein that is such a threat.
 If you are stuck for something to do, take a few hits of this strain and allow it to focus your mind so you can stay busy for the rest of the day.

 5 – Acapulco Gold (This Marijuana Strain Won’t Drive You Loco!)